intelequia/VirtualLabs/README.md

    * Set a prefix for the gateway public DNS.
 The fqdn will look something like 'contoso-gateway.cloudapp.azure.com'.
    * Select the size for Frontend and Backend VMs.
    * Select the size for Session Host VMs.

-Now wait for the green check in the notifications hub.
+3. Now wait for the green check in the notifications hub.
 It will take **1 to 2 hours** for completes the resources deployment.
+4. Export and copy self-signed certificates to client computers
+   * A self-signed certificate have been used for the deployment.
+This certificate will need to be installed on the local client machines.
+See how do it following the steps described in [this guide](Documentation/UserAccessWebCert.md).

 ### Architecture